 To paint a shape with the current brush style, use the following steps:

-- Select the current brush style and options in the Brush panel.
+- Select the current brush style and options in the Brushes panel.

 - Select the Brush tool from the application toolbox.